EMERGENCY LINE: +603 7620 7979 / +603 7787 2992

 Stomach-Cancer-Image-1-Beacon-Hospital-Malaysia

-WHAT IS SPINAL STOMACH CANCER?
+WHAT IS STOMACH CANCER?

 The stomach is located around the midway point of the digestive tract, with the mouth, throat and esophagus above it and the small intestines, colon and anus below it.
 For the past several decades, rates of stomach cancer appear to be declining.
 The stomach is made of different layers.
 The mucosa is the innermost layer.
 It makes stomach acid and the enzymes that digest food.
 Most stomach cancers start in the mucosa.
 There’s also a thick muscle layer that helps mix up food.